jj113/PDImultistate/README.md

 # PDI_multistate

-main.R: Main function used to estimation the PDI for the multistate data
+main_PDI.R: Main function used to estimation the PDI for the multistate data

 simdata: Sample multistate dataset generated for 1500 individuals